se-edu/se-book/oopImplementation/associations/q-essay-objectDiagramsForClassDiagram.md

 3. `Bruce`'s contact number is the same as `Alfred`'s.

 4. `Alfred` is also the guardian of another person.
-That person lists `Alfred`s home address is his home address as well as office address.
+That person lists `Alfred`s home address as his home address as well as office address.

 5. `Alfred` has a an office address at `Wayne Industries` building which is different from his home address (i.e. `Bat Cave`).